marudy/web-pro/tools/npm/npm-guide.md

 ### Where can i get the Node packages from?

-Users open source and publish their packages in [npm Registry](https://www.npmjs.com/search).
+Developers open source and publish their packages in [npm Registry](https://www.npmjs.com/search).

-Since these packages are open and free, developers usually check Stats at the right of the web page of npm Registry, for example [reqlog](https://www.npmjs.com/package/reqlog).
+Since these packages are open and free, users are recommended to consult the Stats at the right of the web page of npm Registry for a package.
+For example see Stats of [lodash](https://www.npmjs.com/package/lodash) package.
 There is displayed the number of installments along with the GitHub link which provides the stars and README of each package in order to decide how useful is a library before using it.

 ### Installing npm

-npm is installed along with [NodeJS](https://nodejs.org/en/download/) installation.
-This link provides NodeJS binaries and installers.
+npm is installed along with [Node.js](https://nodejs.org/en/download/) installation.
+This link provides Node.js binaries and installers.

 Alternatively for linux users run the following command from terminal replacing the node version `setup_8.x`.
 This example is for node version 8.
 ```sh